By: Marilyn L. Davis

-Some writers think that using a Thesaurus and writing similar words in each sentence will help them clarify their meaning.
-However, if you use the simplest word, you do not have to have other words define it.
+Using a Thesaurus and writing similar words might clarify your post, but are each of them necessary?
+If you use the simplest word, you do not have to have other words define it.
 Readers are looking for information, not an indication of an extensive vocabulary, nor do they have time to look up a word.

 - Use a concise word, and you can and be done with that passage.

-Some writers think that more words will help clarify their intent.
-Learn to write succinctly – use only the words needed to convey your information.
-However, don’t patronize them, or “write down” to them.
+More words will help clarify the intent, but if you learn to write succinctly – use only the words needed to convey your information, you’ll have a better-written post.
+However, don’t patronize the reader, or “write down” to them.
 Readers are probably smarter than some writers realize.
 They will leave if they believe that we are not respecting them.

 - Use as few words as possible to convey your point.

 4. “Superior” Words – I am Smart Theory

 Fifty-cent words are sometimes used to indicate the writer’s intelligence.
 What often happens is that the writer alienates readers and bores them with pretentious words.
 It is harder to write in a straightforward manner than to elaborate.
 A good writer can simplify and still inform or entertain.
 Know your readers and their vocabulary; then write for them.

 - If you need technical language, use it, otherwise, simple language works.